 A healthy age

-The ageing population will also present career opportunities in the field of nursing, as outlined by Maree Bernoth, Associate Professor of Nursing at CSU.
+The ageing population will also present career opportunities in the field of nursing, as outlined by Maree Bernoth, Associate Professor of Nursing at Charles Sturt.

 “The growing number of older people means that healthcare workers can work with people from preconception right through the lifespan, so that patients have quality of life throughout their lives.
 That’s exciting for healthcare workers.
 More people living longer is a sign of a successful society, but we want people to age so they don’t have co-morbidities and chronic health problems that some of our current older cohort of people have.